Waleed-Web-Dev/videoTube/README.md

  export const DB_NAME = "videotube"
 ```

-In src folder in db folder
+In src folder in db folder .

+Install dotenv, mongoose, express.

+Always wrap database call in a try catch or use promise for error handling.

+Database is always in another continent so it takes time so use async await.